Graduate international applicants

-To ensure maximum benefit from academic study at VCU, all non-native English-speaking applicants, regardless of immigration status, must provide evidence of English language proficiency before enrollment.
+To ensure maximum benefit from academic study at VCU, students must provide evidence of English language proficiency before enrollment.

-- Completion of six semester hours of college-level English composition with a grade of C or better (excluding ESL classes) from a U.S. university or college.
+- U.S. College English: Completion of six semester hours of college-level English composition with a grade C or better (excluding ESL classes) from a U.S. university or college.

-Test of English as a Foreign Language (TOEFL): The best TOEFL score is accepted and all scores making up the MBT score should be submitted.
-Scores are valid for two years.
+The best TOEFL score is accepted and all scores making up the MBT score should be submitted.

 - 8.5 TOEFL Essential